mangojuicejs/mangojuice/README.md

   </div>
 )
 ```
 **`@Cmd.batch`** is a command type aimed to execute other commands.
-Commands of this type should decide what should be done next and with what arguments.
-Returned value could be an array, a command or null/undefined.
+Commands of this type should decide what should be done next and in waht order.
+Returned value can be an array, a command or null/undefined.

 **`@Cmd.execLatest`**.
 There is also `@Cmd.execEvery`.
-It is a command for executing async function.
-Command of this type should return a `Task` object, which defines what async function should be executed and what is success/fail handler commands.
-Success command will be executed with returned value from async function, and fail command will be executed with throwed error object.
-Success and fail commands is optional (will be executed a nope command instead of some not defined cmd).
-The task function gets the same arguments as command function which created a task.
+It is a command for executing an async function.
+A command of this type should return a `Task` object, which defines what async function should be executed and what is success/fail handler commands.
+Success command will be executed with value returned by async function, and fail command will be executed with error object throwed by async function.
+Success and fail commands are optional (will be executed a no-op command instead of not defined command).
+The task function gets the same arguments as the command function which created the task.

-**`this.call(fetch, 'www.google.com/search')`** in task.
-This thing inspired by `redux-saga` and needed to achive two goals: (1) it creates task cancellation point and (2) it makes easier to test a task (you can pass some testing `call` func in a context which will mock results of some executions).
-If some task marked as `execLatest` and it will be called before previos one returned some results (before success/fail cmd executed), then previous task will be canceled and new one started.
+**`this.call(fetch, 'www.google.com/search')`** in the task.
+This thing inspired by `redux-saga` and needed to achive two goals: (1) it creates a task cancellation point and (2) it makes easier to test a task (you can pass some testing `call` func in a context which will mock results of `call`s).
+If some task marked as `execLatest`, then only one async fucnction can be executing at one point in time.

 #### All together
 ```js